Richardaeld/MonaMemorabilia/README.md

 ## Previous And Current Bugs
 + During the programming of this webpage, there were numerous graphical misalignments.
 These were primarily generated by Bootstrap creating padding and margins and was the result of using rows and container-fluid commands.
-These were easily taken care of with appropriate padding and margin removal and the use of "!important".
+These were easily taken care of with appropriate padding removal, margin removal, and the use of "!important".
 + Various pages were not filling the entire screen on specific interface devices when using the inspect function in Chrome.
 By matching the body’s default background color to the footer’s background color, it gives the illusion that the footer's background color extends to the bottom of the screen.